Section 21 eviction

 What is a section 21 notice?

 A section 21 notice starts the legal process to end an assured shorthold tenancy.
-Most private renters have this type of tenancy.

 rolling periodic tenancy

-It gives a date for you to leave your home.
+The notice gives a date for you to leave your home.
 But your tenancy continues if you stay past that date.
 Your landlord must apply to court if they still want you to leave.

 You may want to leave before the end of the notice if you find somewhere else to live.